agentscope-ai/agentscope-runtime/examples/deployments/k8s_deploy/README.md

 ## Overview

-The `deploy_to_k8s.py` script shows how to:
+The `app_deploy_to_k8s.py` script shows how to:
 - Configure a container registry for storing Docker images
 - Set up Kubernetes connection and namespace
-- Deploy an LLM agent with proper resource management
+- Deploy an LLM agent using AgentApp with multiple endpoints
+- Configure resource management and scaling
-- Test the deployed service
+- Test the deployed service with various endpoints
 - Clean up resources after use

 ## Prerequisites